Super Easy No-Bake Coconut Cookies

 Plus, they’re grain free, keto, & sugar free too!

-I love baking.
-But sometimes more than that I love not baking.
+I mean, I love baking but sometimes more than that I love not baking.

-At times like these, I really like no-bake dessert treats like these healthy chocolate truffles and the no-bake coconut cookies that I am going to share today.
+At times like these, no-bake desserts treats like these healthy chocolate truffles and the no-bake coconut cookies that I am going to share today fit the bill.

-One thing that is really nice about these no bake coconut cookies is that they do not use rolled oats as one of the ingredients like most no bake cookies do.
-Oats are super high in phytates, which are rough on your digestion and they pull nutrients out of your body.
-They also are high in carbohydrates so if you are watching your carbs, oat-filled no bakes aren’t going to be a treat you should be eating often.
+One thing that is really nice about these no-bake coconut cookies is that they don’t use rolled oats as one of the ingredients like most no-bake cookies do.
+Oats are super high in phytates, which are rough on your digestion and are thought to pull nutrients out of your body.
+They’re also high in carbohydrates so if you’re watching carbs, oat-filled no bakes aren’t a good idea.

 The Inspiration for These Coconut Cookies

-The inspiration for these little cuties came from a recipe on Chocolate Covered Katie’s blog and a similar recipe by another Katie (whom, I am sad to say, isn’t blogging any longer).
+The inspiration for these little cuties came from a recipe on Chocolate Covered Katie’s blog and a similar recipe by another Katie (who, sad to say, isn’t blogging any longer).

 Recipe Notes and Substitutions

-• Blending: These no-bake coconut cookies come together really fast but if you make them in a high speed blender you will have to take great care to not over-blend.
+- Blending: These no-bake coconut cookies come together really fast but if you make them in a high-speed blender you will have to take great care to not over-blend.
 If you do, you will get flavored, sweetened coconut butter.
-They will still taste great, but just so you know :)!
+They will still taste great, but be forewarned.

-• Make Sure Container Is Dry!: Your blender or food processor need to be dry before making these.
+- Make Sure Container Is Dry!: Your blender or food processor needs to be dry before making these.
 Any water present will make the coconut much harder to blend.

-• Sweetener: My Sugar Substitute would work great instead of xylitol.
-Subbing 4 scoops stevia extract would work as well.
-Or use 1/2 of one sweetener and 1/2 stevia.
+- Sweetener: My Sugar Substitute would work great instead of xylitol.
+Subbing 1/8 teaspoon stevia extract would work as well.
+Or use half of one sweetener and half stevia.
 Coconut Sugar can be used but it will make the treats somewhat brown.
 Monk fruit is a great alternative as well.

-• Vanilla: For vanilla, you can consider using an alcohol-free version since they’re no bake and the alcohol won’t burn off.
+- Vanilla: For vanilla, you can consider using an alcohol-free version since these cookies are no-bake so the alcohol won’t burn off.

 More Easy Healthy Treats